-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Trade and other receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for maturities greater than 12 months after the end of the reporting period.
 These are classified as non-current assets.
 The Schemes' loans and receivables comprise 'trade and other receivables' and 'cash and cash equivalents' in the statement of financial position.
-Trade receivables are recognised initially at the amount of consideration that is unconditional unless they contain significant financing components, when they are recognised at fair value.
-The Scheme holds the trade receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method.